roshansamuel/saras_dev/README.md

 ### Set the parameters file

-When the file ``saras`` is executed, it will first read the parameters of the case from a YAML file named ``parameters.yaml``.
+When the file ``saras`` is executed, it will first read the case parameters from a YAML file named ``parameters.yaml``.
-The user must set all the parameters appropriately in this file before executing ``SARAS``.
+The user must set the parameters appropriately in this file before executing ``SARAS``.

 A sample ``parameters.yaml`` file is provided with the solver in the ``./input/`` folder.
 The parameters are grouped under 5 sections, viz., ``Program``, ``Mesh``, ``Parallel``, ``Solver`` and ``Multigrid``.